ryancog/SpacenavdRadialMenus/README.md

 ## Usage

+**For reasons I've not yet looked into running the app as a daemon seems to have broken.
+For now always run with `--no-daemon`**

 1. Ensure `spacenavd` is running, then run `spacenavd-radial-menus` from a shell.
 (The shell can be closed after the command is executed)

 1. To close, open either radial menu and hold "close" for 5 seconds.